Lease Accounting Glossary

 FASB Topic 842

-Refers to the new lease accounting guidance, Accounting Standard Codification 842 for Leases.
-The newly published lease accounting standard for US public companies and private companies issuing GAAP statements.
+FASB topic 842, or FASB ASC 842, refers to the new lease accounting guidance, Accounting Standard Codification 842 for Leases.
+The newly-published lease accounting standard for US public companies and private companies issuing GAAP statements.
 Under the new standard, the key changes include the classification of leases, operating leases being recognized on the balance sheet, and additional disclosures in the financials.

 FASB Topic 840